nbarendes/FCND-Controls/README.md

 }

 ```
-This part is implemented in QuadControl::YawControl:
+- This part is implemented in QuadControl::YawControl:

+A P controller is used to control the drone's yaw.
+This controller returns desired yaw rate.

 ```cpp
 float QuadControl::YawControl(float yawCmd, float yaw)